kristopolous/DRR/indycast.net/md/about.md

 ##### Convenient for all levels of interaction

-In *Getting Everything You Can Out of All You've Got*, Jay Abraham takes elaborates on what a *client* is ... outlining how it becomes a paternal relationship - creating a level of trust where your mindshare can be given away to another entity.
+In *Getting Everything You Can Out of All You've Got*, Jay Abraham takes time to elaborate on what a *client* is ... outlining how it becomes a paternal relationship - creating a level of trust where your mindshare can be given away to another entity.
 A great product doesn't have customers, it has clients.

 > *client*: Anyone under the care of another.